3ki5tj/invt/prog/README.md

 determined by the option `--a0`.
 For example
 ```
-./invt --a0=0.0001 --fixa
+./invt --a0=0.0001 --corr --fixa
 ```
 Such a run will by default compute the autocorrelation functions of different updating modes, which are save in the file given "corr.dat".

 For these simulations, `ntrials` is automatically set to 1.
 So it helps to increase the number of steps by manually